 Texas Memorial Museum

-The museum is open from 9:00 am to 5:00 pm Tuesday through Saturday; closed Sunday and Monday and major holidays.
-General admission is $4 for adults/seniors, $3 for children twelve and under, $2 for college students with ID, $1 for military personnel with ID, and free for University of Texas at Austin students, staff, and faculty with ID.
-A school group rate of $1 per student, teacher, and chaperone is available September through May for groups of 10 or more students.
+The museum is open from 10:00 am to 5:00 pm Tuesday through Saturday and 1:00 pm to 5:00 pm on Sunday; closed on Monday and major holidays.
+General admission is $10 for adults, $5 for children 12 and under, and free for The University of Texas at Austin students, staff, and faculty with valid UT ID.
+Public education programs and special events are held throughout the year.